Aiven-Open/klaw-docs/docs/HowTo/clusterconnectivity/aiven-kafka-cluster-sasl-ssl-protocol.md

 # Connect with Aiven For Apache Kafka® cluster using SASL protocol

-This section provides information on how to connect Aiven for Apache Kafka® cluster with Klaw using the SASL_SSL authentication protocol.
+This section provides information on how to connect Aiven for Apache Kafka cluster with Klaw using the SASL_SSL authentication protocol.

 ## Prerequisite